Bachelor of Science with an Emphasis

 Health professionals whose disciplines have an entry education preparation at the Associate or Associate of Applied Science degree level constitute an important population of health care workers today.
 These professions include medical assisting, occupational therapy assistant, surgical technology, dental hygiene, and dozens more.

 The Health Professional Degree Completion emphasis is designed to complement the associate degree professional education with a path to earn a Bachelor of Science in Allied Health Sciences (AHS), using both the students’ professional education and the essential components of upper-division baccalaureate education to maximum effectiveness and efficiency.
-Not only is there career enhancement for the healthcare professional with a bachelor of science but also earning a baccalaureate provides the prerequisite knowledge for the expansion of skills to graduate programs.
+Not only is there career enhancement for the healthcare professional with a bachelor of science, but earning a baccalaureate also provides the prerequisite knowledge for the expansion of skills to graduate programs.

 Histology is a laboratory science concerned with the demonstration of cellular morphology, chemical composition, and function of normal and abnormal tissue.
 The Histotechnologist cuts tissues removed through surgical procedures, mounts the tissue sections on glass slides, and stains them with special dyes to make the cell details visible under the microscope.
 A secondary application and admission are required.